ioBroker/ioBroker.js-controller/docs/en/config/multihost.md

 * Normal LAN (for PC, Tablet, use.) = 192.168.178.0/24
 * IoT LAN (for Shelly, Cameras, etc) = 10.20.30.0/24

-... the multi-host automatic ("sudo iobroker multihost enable" and "sudo iobroker multihost browse") does not work, but only the old way (iobroker setup custom) see above
+... the multihost automatic ("sudo iobroker multihost enable" and "sudo iobroker multihost browse") does not work, but only the old path (`iobroker setup custom`) see above

 ## Multihost with redis
-If a multi-host environment is to be installed, where the states are stored in redis, a lot has to be considered.
+If a multi-host environment is to be installed, where the states are stored in redis, a lot of attention needs to be paid.

 The file redis.conf on the host where the states are stored must be changed as follows.